Fact sheet P-20

 Fortunately, you do not need to be a legal professional to draw up the licence, there are a number of freely available licences that can be applied to your work.

-The GNU project provides a number of licences that can be applied to your own works, including the GNU General Public License (GPL) and Lesser General Public License (LGPL) for software licensing and the GNU Free Documentation License (FDL) for documents.
+The GNU project also provide a number of licences that can be applied to your own works, including the GNU General Public License (GPL) for software licensing and the GNU Free Documentation License (FDL) for documents.

 - Copyleft vs public domain